 The Case

-The Santa Teresa community is fighting to ensure that tenants are adequately compensated for deficiencies in their housing.
-It is the first residential tenancy case being heard by Australia’s highest court in a generation.
+The Santa Teresa community fought for years to ensure that tenants are adequately compensated for deficiencies in their housing.
+It was the first residential tenancy case to be heard by Australia’s highest court in a generation.

-The case is a culmination of a fight for housing justice that started more than seven years ago when tenants from the remote Northern Territory community, Santa Teresa began proceedings with 68 other tenants from that community.
-That battle has already established that the legal standard for ‘habitable’ premises requires that the premises be not only safe, but also reasonably comfortable.
-This High Court hearing is the next step and examines if compensation should be paid for the distress and disappointment suffered by tenants when housing does not meet legal standards.
+The case was a culmination of a fight for housing justice that started more than seven years ago when tenants from the remote Northern Territory community, Santa Teresa began proceedings with 68 other tenants from that community.

-The lead plaintiffs and the community of Santa Teresa are being represented by ALRAR at no cost to the community.
-Grata Fund has provided funding and support to the community throughout the legal journey.
+The lead plaintiffs and the community of Santa Teresa were represented by ALRAR at no cost to the community.
+Grata Fund provided funding and support to the community throughout the legal journey.

 Resources

-View the key documents, transcripts and hearing video recordings here
+View key documents, transcripts and hearing video recordings here.